We analyzed 210 interview reviews for Supply Chain Co-Op from various job sites, social network groups and forums.

 - Are they working on a major project which is approaching a due date?

-These are always stressful times, and you should try to know more about expectations in the company, and how realistic they are.
+Any of these situations may lead to stressful times at the company, and you should try to know more about their expectations, and how realistic those expectations are.

 Or, are they just a dynamic, highly agile company run by smart and creative folks, which may work excellently for some people and be confusing and mind-blowing for others?